Rosetta Translate ¶

 The Group Row hierarchy structure is dictated by the location of the sample files within the model and their purpose is a logical categorisation of the various sample files.

-The Group Row is made up of three components:
+The Group Row is made up of five components:

-- Group Status: The group status pie chart shows how many files have been run in this group and what percentage of them were successful.
+• Group Status: The group status shows how many files have been run in this group.

 The Sample File Rows allow the user to interact with each sample file associated with one group, trigger test runs, view run summary information and navigate to the detailed analysis page.